HCornick/ETL_Project/README.md

 ## Load

-The final step was taking my final Pandas dataframe, and exporting it to a CSV file.
+The final step was taking my final Pandas dataframe of approximately 1,400 rows, and exporting it to a CSV file.
 You can find this file within the repository.